China says willing to buy EU bonds amid worsening crisis

 The debt crisis, which has dented demand for Chinese exports and dragged China into its worst downturn in three years, was the primary focus of talks between Wen and German Chancellor Angela Merkel who arrived in Beijing on Thursday.

-The pair also concluded a flurry of business agreements, including a deal by China to buy 50 Airbus EAD.PA worth up to $4 billion, and multi-million-dollar investment deals involving Volkswagen AG (VOWG.DE) and Chinese telecoms equipment maker ZTE 000063.SZ.
+The pair also concluded a flurry of business agreements, including a deal by China to buy 50 Airbus worth up to $4 billion (2.5 billion pounds), and multi-million-dollar investment deals involving Volkswagen AG and Chinese telecoms equipment maker ZTE.

 Wen said Beijing is willing to continue supporting the debt-stricken euro zone, and will step up talks with the European Union, the European Central Bank and the International Monetary Fund - also known as the troika - to help struggling EU nations.